aerospike/backup-go/cmd/asbackup/readme.md

   # filter cannot be parallelized individually, so you may only achieve as much parallelism as there are
   # partition filters.
 Accepts values from 1-1024 inclusive.
   parallel: 1
-  # Don't back up any records.
+  # Will not back up any records if set to true.
   no-records: false
-  # Don't back up any indexes.
+  # Will not back up any indexes if set to true.
   no-indexes: false
-  # Don't back up any UDFs.
+  # Will not back up any UDFs if set to true.
   no-udfs: false
   # Limit total returned records per second (rps).
   # Do not apply rps limit if records-per-second is zero.